bthate/genocide/docs/index.rst

     <center><h2><b><a href="reconsider.html">OTP-CR-117/19</a></b></h2></center>
     <br>

-"Under the Rome Statute, the Court may only exercise jurisdicition over genocide, crimes against humanity and war crimes, as defined in the Rome Statute (Articles 6 to 8), when committed on or after 1 July 2002 (Article 11)."
+    <center>"Under the Rome Statute, the Court may only exercise jurisdicition over
+    genocide, crimes against humanity and war crimes, as defined in the Rome Statute (Articles 6 to 8), when committed on or after 1 July 2002 (Article 11)."</center>

+    <br><br><center>After 2002, as article 6, other groups than defined.</center>

 .. toctree::
     :hidden: